This Woman (K. T. Oslin album)

 This Woman is the second studio album by American country music artist K. T. Oslin.
-It was released by RCA Records in August 1988.
+It was released by RCA Records on August 30, 1988, in North America, and on November 14 in the United Kingdom.
 "Money", "Hold Me", "Hey Bobby", the title track and "Didn't Expect It to Go Down This Way" were released as singles.
-The album reached #2 on the Top Country Albums chart and has been certified Platinum by the RIAA.
+The album reached No. 2 on the Top Country Albums chart and has been certified Platinum by the RIAA.